Topic IndexLibrary Index

 Click 'Library Index' to return to the listing of all topics.

 Health considerations during air travel

-Air travel has become so common, that many people think of it as routine as taking the bus was in years past.
-But, air travel may pose some discomforts you should be aware of.
-The following are tips that are especially useful for those traveling internationally, those who may be on airplanes for long periods of time, or passengers crossing multiple time zones.
+Air travel has become so common that many people think of it as routine as taking the bus was in years past.
+But air travel may pose some discomforts you should be aware of.
+The following are tips that are especially useful for those traveling abroad, those who may be on airplanes for long periods of time, or passengers crossing multiple time zones.